Share this Article

 8. Your housing options will be more limited if you have a dog—especially a big one

 Many buildings in New York either prohibit pets outright or have limits on the weight and breed of dogs permitted, so check before you sign anything.
-(If you have a big dog, consult this guide.
-Got a pit bull?
-Read this.
+(If you have a big dog, consult this guide.)
 Also, check the rules of buildings that have pets.
-You may find you have to carry your dog through the lobby, or use a side entrance.
-In recent years, New Yorkers in non-pet friendly buildings have gotten special dispensations if the pets are service or therapy animals.
-Your landlord or management company may want to screen your dog; here’s what to expect.
+Your landlord or management company may want to screen your dog.

 Keep your animal's personality in mind when looking for an apartment.
 Does your Yorkie freak out at the sound of footsteps?
 Better forget the first-floor apartment then.
 Is he getting on in years and having trouble holding it in?
 In that case, the first floor might be a smarter choice than the 38th.